mgvictoriano/Credit-Application-System/README.md

 You can interact with the system through the following endpoints:

-- /api/credit - Endpoints related to credits.
+- /api/credit - Endpoints related to credits
-- /api/customer - Endpoints related to customers.
+- /api/customer - Endpoints related to customers

 ## Dependencies
 The project's dependencies are managed using Gradle and can be found in the build.gradle.kts file: